breathwork

 Can I use 4-7-8 breathing before a presentation? ▼

 Yes.
-Use it 5-10 minutes before you present to reduce anxiety and lower pre-presentation arousal.
-The extended exhale activates your parasympathetic nervous system, helping you feel calmer and more composed.
+Use it 5-10 minutes before you present to support a slower, steadier rhythm.
+The extended exhale may help you feel calmer and more composed.

 How does 4-7-8 compare to box breathing for work stress? ▼

-Box breathing (4-4-4-4) uses equal phases and is fast-acting for acute anxiety.
-4-7-8 emphasizes a longer exhale to activate calm and works well for both immediate anxiety and post-meeting recovery.
+Box breathing (4-4-4-4) uses equal phases and is structured for focus.
+4-7-8 emphasizes a longer exhale and can be useful for winding down after an intense moment.

 Can I do 4-7-8 at work without it being noticeable? ▼

 Yes.
-Practiced quietly at your desk or in a quiet space, 4-7-8 is discreet and takes only a few minutes, making it ideal for managing work stress throughout the day.
+Practiced quietly at your desk or in a quiet space, 4-7-8 is discreet and takes only a few minutes, making it a practical wellness tool during the workday.

 If you want to go deeper